 The State Analyzer is a feature that can analyze, detect and record states for instances of a Class.
 The feature works by combining a state definition (defined on a Class as a constraint) and markers called State points.
 It is available for any languages supported by the Execution Analyzer, including Microsoft.NET, Mono, Java and native C++.

-We begin by selecting a Class and composing our state definition definition constraint.
-We explain how to do that in a later section.
+We begin by selecting a Class and composing our state definition.